wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ### `enqueue_style`

-If you want to specify a custom styling for this specific block, then set this parameter the URL to the custom CSS file that will be used to style the block.
+If you want to specify a custom styling for this specific block, then set this parameter to the URL of the custom CSS file that will be used to style the block.

 ```php
 'enqueue_style'   => get_template_directory_uri() . '/blocks/hero/style.css',